connormaas/private-projects/README.md

 - Capable of reading and writing both binary and text data.
 - Handles requests concurrently from different clients.
 - Employs proper error checking and will not exit the program when errors arise.
-- Uses a cache (shared with all threads) which stores server responses using client requests as "keys".
+- Uses a cache (shared with all threads) which stores server responses using client requests as keys.
 The proxy uses mutexes to prevent data races and other data sharing issues.

 ## [Malloc](https://github.com/connormaas/malloc)